iGemTau2020/Staubility_Enhancer/feature_generation/Disorder/readme.md

 **Input:**

 •	Q0045_COX1_SGDID_S000007260.merged.
 This is one example file out of 5500 files used.
-We uploaded one file for example due to copyrights .Each file is prediction result of one gene.
+We uploaded one file for example due to copyrights.
+Each file is prediction result of one gene.
 In each file there is per-residue prediction results from disorder prediction algorithms and ANCHOR disordered binding sites

 **Code:** The data has been proceeded with MATLAB 'disorder.m' script.